DaleMarkie/ModixGamePanel/README.md

 > New Offical Discord: https://discord.gg/K38RSpyQUa
->
-> This project is still being worked on, though progress may vary depending on available time and resources.
-Development is ongoing, but updates, features, and fixes may not always follow a consistent schedule.

 🧩 Modix: Game Panel

 Modix is a completely free, open-source, browser-based control panel built for Project Zomboid (with the ability to extend to other Steam-modded games).
 You host it yourself and run it locally, giving you full control over your server.
 It combines modern web technologies with a lightweight backend, delivering smooth, real-time server management without relying on third-party hosting or paid services.